TALES FROM DADDIMA

 On the SS Karanja

-That brought her with a trunkload of memories
+That brought her with a trunkload of

 To meet a lanky man on a bicycle